Let’s review the Legacy Emergency Meals and decide if it is a rational money expenditure or not.

 Nonetheless, I partly don’t get it: if the food can last for only one year, how would it meet the 25-year shelf life claim?

 The thing is that they use ‘up to’ in this very notion.
 Technically, one year is actually in the range of ‘up to 25-year shelf life’… therefore, as for me, it is kind of pointless to write such a statement on the website: probably it makes the purchaser feel self-assured and fussy, but in reality, it makes no sense.

-But this thing applies not only to Legacy production: almost all of the food storage companies utilize the same notion that is REALLY confusing.
+But this thing applies not only to Legacy foods premium production: almost all of the food storage companies utilize the same notion, which is REALLY confusing.

 After examining the package, I have decided to search for Legacy Food’s FAQ section on their website.

 Speaking about their food’s durability, they say that their freeze-dried foods, if stored properly and in the right conditions described above, can last securely for up to 25 years of shelf life with no need for rotation.